 And that, my friends, is a longwinded introduction to Elegance Bratton’s “The Inspection”.
 Why you should see it.
 And, more importantly, why you should see Jeremy Pope’s magnificent performance.

-Pope plays Ellis French, a gay man who has been thrown out of the house by his mother (Gabrielle Union in a striking performance that is, nevertheless, too small a part and too incomplete a role to make a lasting Oscar-winning impression) who disapproves of his sexual orientation.
+Pope plays Ellis French, a gay man thrown out of the house by his mother (Gabrielle Union in a striking performance that is, nevertheless, too small a part and too incomplete a role to make a lasting Oscar-winning impression) who disapproves of his sexual orientation.
 With very few options and a life of homelessness and drug addiction staring him in the face, he decides to enlist in the Marines – the movie is set in the early aughts and is autobiographical: Bratton, who makes a confident directorial debut here, was an enlisted marine for five years.

 Things go smoothly at first with “just” the rigors of boot camp training.
 These do not appear to have changed much since drill sergeant Louis Gossett Jr. tormented Richard Gere and David Keith in “An Officer and a Gentleman” (here Gossett is replaced by another gifted Black actor Bookeem Woodbine).
 It’s only after “French,” as they call him, is discovered with a boner in the shower that the hazing and homophobia reach unbearable levels.
 His only support during these months of torture is corporal Rosales (Raul Castillo, excellent), who, in a well-executed masturbatory sequence set in the sex club of French’s fantasies, becomes the obscure object of French’s desires.

 Otherwise, there is little here that we have not seen before.
 The revelation is Pope.
 Those big, beautiful, expressive eyes speak volumes and question volumes.
 A gay man, you feel his star presence and his queerness and, although I am very much against the only gay people should play gay roles dogma of Russell T Davies (“Queer AS Folk” / “It’s a Sin”), in this specific case, I think, it works.
-The fact that editor Oriana Soddu prolongs each scene to its breaking point, also enhances his magnetism.
+The fact that editor Oriana Soddu prolongs each scene to its breaking point also enhances his magnetism.